cgeneske/CyberArkEPMLCDLifecycle/README.md

 5. Customize the script for your environment and desired outcome - See [Assigning Script Variables](#assigning-script-variables)

 6. Run the script!
     >**NOTE:** The script default is set to `$ReportOnlyMode = $true` which will result in no actions taken against CyberArk PAM.
-It is **highly recommended** to maintain this run mode for the initial execution, and following any change to script variables, in order to review on-boarding and off-boarding candidates for accuracy.
+It is **highly recommended** to maintain this run mode for the initial execution, and following any change to script variables, in order to review onboarding and offboarding candidates for accuracy.
 Once satisfied with these results, switch to `$ReportOnlyMode = $false` to commit the respective lifecycle activities against CyberArk PAM.

 7. **[OPTIONAL]** Configure the script to run on a routine basis - See [Running via Scheduled Task (Non-Interactively)](#running-via-scheduled-task-non-interactively)